Hubert H. Humphrey Fellowship Pre-Academic Program

 In order to be enrolled at KU, you must have:

-- one (1) Measles, Mumps and Rubella (MMR) vaccination
+- two (2) Measles, Mumps and Rubella (MMR) vaccination

 - a Tuberculosis questionnaire

 If you have an official vaccination record that shows you have already taken the MMR and/or Meningitis vaccinations in your home country, you can bring it with you.
 The record must be in English, show the date you took the vaccination, and be signed by a doctor.